T-0n-1/web-blog-project/README.md

 # Web Blog Post

 Web Blog Post is a simple web application for reading, writing, editing, and deleting blog posts.
-Built using Node.js and Express, this application offers the following features:
+Application is built using Node.js and Express.

 ## Table of Contents